KakeJopulsky/mparticle-iterable-sandbox/README.md

 ## Configuration

 1. Setup an iOS input in mParticle in mParticle, and obtain the mParticle Key and Secret
-  - Setup your Iterable project as n output
+  - Setup your Iterable project as an output
 2. Input the keys in `MParticleManager.swift`

 ```swift